Arnawutu/Project4Group7/README.md

 2. **Feature Selection**: Relevant features are selected based on their importance using techniques such as feature importance scores, recursive feature elimination, or domain knowledge.
 This helps improve the models' performance by focusing on the most informative features.

 3. **Model Training**: Each model (Random Forest Classifier, KNN, and Logistic Regression) is instantiated and trained using the preprocessed dataset.
-During training, the models learn patterns and relationships between the input features and the target variable (e.g., heart attack risk, loan status).
+During training, the models learn patterns and relationships between the input features and the target variable (heart attack risk).

 4. **Model Evaluation**: After training, the performance of each model is evaluated using various metrics such as accuracy, precision, recall, F1-score, and area under the ROC curve (AUC-ROC).
-These metrics provide insights into how well the models are able to classify instances of heart attack risk or predict loan statuses.
+These metrics provide insights into how well the models are able to classify instances of heart attack risk.

 #### Model Training with Resampled Data

 The impact of different resampling techniques on model performance is explored for each model (Random Forest Classifier, KNN, and Logistic Regression).
-Resampling techniques are used to address class imbalance in the dataset, where one class (e.g., low-risk of heart attack) is significantly more prevalent than the other class (e.g., high-risk of heart attack).
+Resampling techniques are used to address class imbalance in the dataset, where one class (low-risk of heart attack) is significantly more prevalent than the other class (high-risk of heart attack).
 The resampling techniques considered are:

 1. **SMOTE (Synthetic Minority Over-sampling Technique)**: Generates synthetic samples for the minority class to balance the class distribution.